manish978973/IoT-driven-Smart-Inventory-management-using-SCION-protocol-Integration-with-Alexa-AWS-and-Thingspeak/README.md

   </li>

   <li>
-  DHT11 sensor <p> A DHT11 sensor with operating voltage of 3.5-5.5v and current of 0.3A is opted for serial connection with Rasoberry pi.</p>
+  DHT11 sensor <p> A DHT11 sensor with operating voltage of 3.5-5.5v and current of 0.3A is opted for serial connection with Raspberry pi.</p>
   </li>

  <li>